mfatihakbas/gcs-zarr-storage-example/README.md

 - Uploading the array to a Google Cloud Storage bucket
 - Downloading and reading it back to verify data integrity

-For any questions or if you need help accessing the key, feel free to contact the project author.
+If you need assistance or access to the credentials, feel free to contact the project author.